trangtranghaha29/gamelytics-player-retention-analysis/README.md

 ---

+## Next steps

+- Re-run the pipeline on production data to establish whether the patterns hold outside a synthetic dataset.
+- Extend the feature set with session duration and level progression once event telemetry is available, moving from association toward causal diagnosis.
+- Automate the cohort tables and surface "no-return rate" as a monitored metric rather than a one-off report.

+---

 ## Limitations

 - Authentication records are a **proxy for activity** — a login is not necessarily a gameplay session.